Imran Khan names Omar Ayub as PM candidate - ExBulletin

 Imran Khan names Omar Ayub as PM candidate

-Pakistan Tehreek-e-Insaf (PTI) founder Imran Khan has nominated party general secretary Omar Ayub Khan as his prime ministerial candidate, Dawn reports.
+According to media reports, the PPP and JUI-F are seeking an alliance with the PTI to create the central and provincial government.
+Speaking to Asad Qaiser, Imran Khan appointed PTI general secretary Omar Ayub as caretaker prime minister.
+Ayub has been in hiding since the May 9 riots.

-According to former National Assembly Speaker Asad Qaiser who met the PTI chief in prison, Khan called for engagement with other political parties currently protesting the February 8 election results.
+Second, all the kids know about the election fraud and how our mandate was stolen. [] regarding this, Khansahib will give a date for the nationwide protests in the evening, Qaiser said.

-Omar is in hiding after facing more than 20 criminal charges following the May 9 riots.
+According to Qaiser, Khan instructed him to engage with political parties protesting the election results.

-“All the children know about the stuff that happened during the elections and how our mandate was stolen,” Qaiser was quoted as saying by Dawn.
+We want to strategize together because these elections were the worst in Pakistan's history, the PTI leader said, alleging that the February 8 elections had no credibility, both locally and internationally.

 |